 What should companies take into account when considering this market?

 The Kazakh market is not too dissimilar to Canada, where we have a very large neighbour whose situation affects our own.
-In the case of this region, the state of affairs in Russia spill over to adjacent markets and affect the pace of economic development.
-Yet challenges in Russia might also cause some companies who have experience in the region to look more seriously at Kazakhstan.
+In the case of this region, the state of affairs in Russia spill over to adjacent markets and affect the pace of economic development that we currently observe in Kazakhstan.
+Yet challenges in Russia might also cause some companies who have experience in the region to look more at Kazakhstan.
 There is a common customs union between Russia, Kazakhstan, Belarus, Kyrgyzstan and Armenia, where you can move goods border-free and customs-free.
 Companies find their experience in one of the markets is quite portable to other parts of the region.

 Any challenges and cultural considerations?

 It’s a challenging market, especially in terms of financing.
 Many local companies don't have financial statements prepared to international standards, for example, so it’s difficult for us to get comfortable with their credit profile.
 For that reason, strategic partnerships are very important.
-We are working very closely with the Trade Commissioner Service, and are looking to build more partnerships in the financial space.
+We are working very closely with the Trade Commissioner Service and the Canada Eurasia Russia Business Association (CERBA), and are looking to build more partnerships despite current economic challenges.